nanego/redmine_tiny_features/README.md

 * Improve **roles synthesis** by adding missing informations about issues permissions and trackers
 * Improve load time of **users filters** when there are thousands entries
 * Save **note deletion** in issue journal
+* Fix **pasted images** when using Chrome (may be fixed in future Redmine versions according to this issue https://www.redmine.org/issues/36013)

 ## Test status